moscarellar/filmblogdjango/README.md

 ## Bugs
 This project was specially difficult for me.
-After finishing the Code Institute Module I had a lot of complications in the project, my solutions most times was to repeat the module several times (for which I opened several repositories, as everytime I tried to go further I was unable to find the solution).
+After finishing the Code Institute Module I had a lot of complications in the project.
+My solutions most times was to repeat the module several times (for which I opened several repositories, as everytime I tried to go further I was unable to find the solution).

 I began developing several tutorials from Youtube.
 Specially based on these 2 channels: